 The industry has become incredibly competitive, and new streaming platforms exist to cater to even niche areas of interest.
-In such a competitive playing field, older methods of functioning are no longer proving effective to help brands stay ahead.
+In such a competitive playing field, older methods of functioning are no longer proving effective in helping brands stay ahead.
 AI and analytics are now providing streaming services a significant advantage over their competition.
 It helps brands retain their customer base, manage their content catalog, and sustainably grow the organization.

 OTT TV and Video revenue are expected to reach 242 billion US Dollars by 2028, nearly double the figure reported in 2021.
 [5]